 Meindert Talma (born Surhuisterveen, The Netherlands, 02 November 1968) is a Dutch writer, keyboardist and singer/songwriter, who has recorded songs with lyrics in three different languages: Dutch, English and (his mothertongue) Frisian.
 He lives and works in the Dutch town of Groningen.

-In total, Talma released eleven studio albums: three solo albums under his own name (for those works see: Meindert Talma), six with The Negroes, one album of football/soccer songs with a special backing band named De Rode Kaarten ('The Red Cards'; see Meindert Talma & De Rode Kaarten) and one album with The Melisma Saxophone Quartet (see Meindert Talma & The Melisma Saxophone Quartet).
+In total, Talma released thirteen studio albums: five solo albums under his own name (for those works see: Meindert Talma), six with his backing band The Negroes, one album of football/soccer songs with a special backing band named De Rode Kaarten ('The Red Cards'; see Meindert Talma & De Rode Kaarten) and one album with The Melisma Saxophone Quartet (see Meindert Talma & The Melisma Saxophone Quartet).

 Meindert Talma & The Negroes is a four-piece band from the northern provinces of The Netherlands playing an unusual mix of pop and rock 'n roll, inspired by Johann Sebastian Bach, Johnny Cash, !!!, Goldfrapp, Eels, 22 Pistepirrko and many more.